morenoni/calculator/README.md

 CITATIONS:
 Sam provided most of the code for Big Fraction through the lab.
-Drew Fargo, my lab partner, did the implementation of some.
+Drew Fargo, my lab partner, did the implementation of some methods.

 https://github.com/morenoni/calculator.git